imagej/imagej.github.io/pages/DenoiSeg.md

 ## What happens during and after training

+{% capture title%}
+ DenoiSeg training progress window
+{% endcapture %}
+{% include thumbnail src="/images/pages/Denoiseg-train-progress.png" title=title %}
+{% capture title%}
+ N2V training preview window
+{% endcapture %}
-{% include thumbnail src="/images/pages/Denoiseg-train-progress.png" title="DenoiSeg training progress window" %} {% include thumbnail src="/images/pages/Denoiseg-train-preview.png" title="N2V training preview window" %} During training, you will see two windows:
+{% include thumbnail src="/images/pages/Denoiseg-train-preview.png" title=title %} During training, you will see two windows:

   - The progress window keeps you updated of the steps the training process is going through.
 It also plots the current training and validation loss.
   - The preview window is generated from the first validation batch.
 It is split into five parts.